yunseo-kim/yunseo-kim.github.io/_posts/en/2021-01-31-GitHub-Markdown-Syntax-Summary.md

 ---
 title: GitHub Markdown Syntax Summary
 description: Learn what Markdown is and summarize key Markdown syntax based on GitHub Flavored Markdown for GitHub Pages blog hosting.
 categories: [AI & Data, Blogging]
 tags: [Jekyll, Markdown]
 image: /assets/img/technology.jpg
 ---
 To utilize GitHub Pages, it's necessary to understand **markdown** syntax.
-This summary is based on GitHub's official documents: [Mastering Markdown](https://guides.github.com/features/mastering-markdown/) and [Basic writing and formatting syntax](https://docs.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax).
+This summary is based on GitHub's official documents [Mastering Markdown](https://guides.github.com/features/mastering-markdown/) and [Basic writing and formatting syntax](https://docs.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax).

 ## 1. What is Markdown
 > **Markdown** is a lightweight markup language based on plain text.
 It is used to write formatted documents in plain text and is characterized by its easy and simple syntax compared to general markup languages.
 It is widely used in README files distributed with application software or online posts because it can be easily converted to formatted documents such as HTML and Rich Text Format (RTF).
->> John Gruber created the Markdown language in 2004, with significant collaboration from Aaron Swartz on the syntax, with the goal of enabling people to "write using an easy-to-read and easy-to-write plain text format, optionally convert it to structurally valid XHTML (or HTML)".
+> John Gruber created the Markdown language in 12004 [HE](https://en.wikipedia.org/wiki/Holocene_calendar) through significant collaboration with Aaron Swartz on grammar, with the goal of enabling people to write using an easy-to-read and easy-to-write plain text format while allowing optional conversion to structurally valid XHTML (or HTML).

 -[Wikipedia, Markdown](https://en.wikipedia.org/wiki/Markdown)

 ## 2. Markdown Syntax
-As there is no set standard for Markdown, the detailed syntax may vary slightly depending on where it's used.
+Since Markdown doesn't have a set standard, detailed syntax may vary slightly depending on where it's used.
 The Markdown syntax summarized here is based on [GitHub Flavored Markdown](https://docs.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax).

 ### 2.1.
 Line Breaks, Paragraph Separation
 In Markdown, a single press of the Enter key is not recognized as a line break.